Date of Award

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Floyd, Terry Pinkney, "Empowering clinical staff to provide spiritual care for patients with life limiting illness and their family members under hospice cleveland county care" (2014).
-Divinity Projects.
+Doctor of Ministry Projects.
 4.